-Coordinates calendars/listings (Church, Good Neighbors, Arts, Around Our Region) along with School and Students, weddings and engagements and administers the online sports contests.
+Coordinates calendars/listings (Church, Good Neighbors, Arts, Around Our Region) along with School and Students and handles letters to the editor.
 Began working part time at West Central Daily Tribune in 1975, working evenings in the sports department.
 Moved to news department fulltime days in September 1994.
-Married to Tribune sports reporter/photographer Rand Middleton.
+Married to retired Tribune sportswriter/photographer Rand Middleton.
 2 grown children.

 - Member for

 - 5 years 7 months